logto-io/docs/docs/docs/recipes/deployment/README.md

 ### Shared connectors folder

 By default, Logto will create a `connectors` folder in the root directory of the `core` folder.
-We recommend sharing the folder between multiple instances of Logto, you need to mount the `packages/core/connectors` folder to the container and run `cd packages/core && pnpm add-official-connectors` to deploy the connectors.
+We recommend sharing the folder between multiple instances of Logto, you need to mount the `packages/core/connectors` folder to the container and run `npm run cli connector add -- --official` to deploy the connectors.

 There is a minimum example `deployment` for Kubernetes: